 They’ve already checked if your business has a Facebook page with recent posts.
 If not, back of the line, please.
 This is free, for now, so why don’t you have it?
 It’s just our modern-day nature.
 If you’re not on social media you must not exist.
 It takes all of 2 minutes to post something cool to your Facebook page every day.
 There are even content scheduling apps where you can load 30 posts in one go and the app will post content to your page every day at the time of your choice.

 Be relentless about saying thank you.
 This even goes for the times you get that uncomfortable feedback from your clients.
 Open your reply email by saying “thank you” as there’s no such thing as bad feedback for a small business owner.
 You need to learn from every single encounter.
 Gratitude combined with a polite attitude will always put you miles ahead even before you pitch your product.
 Also, be quick about saying “thank you”.
-People deal with enough anxious and desperate situations daily, spreading the positive vibes is good for all of us.
+People deal with enough anxious and desperate situations daily, and spreading positive vibes is good for all of us.

 Offer your customers value that will allow them to continue to do business with you.
 If you are not an expert in your field yet, do all you can to become one.
-Leverage of other industry players’ guidance.
+Leverage other industry players’ guidance.
 Connect with people who are already doing what you want to do.
 Customers value being informed so keep them up to date with what’s happening in your industry.
 Offer tips on how to use your product after you’ve landed the sale and delivered.
 It’s good to keep your brand on the customer’s radar without pushing sales.

 You need to invest in yourself by reading and listening to good talks via Podcasts or online videos.
 It’s not good to come across as uninformed.
 You cannot put a price on education as a business owner.
 If you don’t educate your customer, someone else will and snatch your sale.